The benefits of walking – walk yourself to health

 Walking comes with a host of great benefits, and not just for the environment.
 Your body, mind and bank balance can all benefit too, so why not make this simple change and see what a difference it can make?

 Here are just a few benefits of walking you can expect to see if you add more steps to your daily routine.

 Walking is a great form of cardio exercise that doesn’t require sweating it out at the gym.
 A brisk walk for 30 minutes a day, enough to raise your heart rate, temperature and breathing, can still reap the same kind of rewards as a run on the treadmill.
 During a brisk walk you should be able to hold a conversation but not be able to sing.

 After a while, you’ll find that you don’t feel as worn out after a walk and can burn more energy than when you use public transport.

-As with all other forms of exercise, walking can help you to stay in shape and, in turn, lower your risk of developing certain obesity-related conditions.
-From diabetes and coronary heart disease to high blood pressure and cholesterol, even a simple 10-minute walk can strengthen your heart and help keep you healthier.
+As with all other forms of exercise, walking can help you to stay in shape and, in turn, lower your risk of developing certain obesity-related conditions such as diabetes and coronary heart disease through to high blood pressure and high cholesterol.
+Even a simple 10-minute walk can strengthen your heart and help keep you healthier.

 Other things you can consider in your day to day life include:

 1) If you need to use public transport for work, try getting off a stop earlier than usual and walking the rest

 2) Walk to the local shops instead of jumping in the car